Salman Khan: Early life and ancestry

-Salman Khan is the eldest son of screenwriter Salim Khan and his first wife Sushila Charak, who adopted the name Salma.
-Born to a Muslim father and Hindu mother on 27 December 1965, Khan was brought up in both faiths.
+Khan is the eldest son of screenwriter Salim Khan and his first wife Sushila Charak, who adopted the name Salma.
+Born to a Muslim father and Hindu mother on 27 December 1965, Salman Khan was brought up in both faiths.
 In 1981, when Salim married the actress Helen, the children's relationship with their father grew hostile and only recovered years later.

-Salman Khan's paternal great-grandparents are believed to be Alakozai Pashtuns from Afghanistan who immigrated to Indore State, Indore Residency (now in Madhya Pradesh), British India in the mid-1800s; however, Jasim Khan in his biography of the actor states that his ancestors belonged to the Akuzai sub-tribe of the Yusufzai Pashtuns from Malakand in the Swat valley of North-West Frontier Province, British India (present-day Khyber Pakhtunkhwa, Pakistan).
-His grandfather Abdul Rashid Khan was a Deputy Inspector General of the Indore state who was awarded Diler Jung award of the Holkar times.
-Khan's mother is a homemaker, whose father Baldev Singh Charak, a Dogra Rajput, comes from Jammu in Jammu and Kashmir and whose Marathi mother comes from Maharashtra.
+Salman Khan's paternal great-grandparents are believed to be Alakozai Pashtuns from Afghanistan who immigrated to Indore State, Indore Residency (now in Madhya Pradesh), British India in the mid-1800s; however, Jasim Khan in his biography of the actor states that his ancestors belonged to the Akuzai sub-tribe of the Yusufzai Pashtuns from Malakand in the Swat Valley of North-West Frontier Province, British India (present-day Khyber Pakhtunkhwa, Pakistan).
+His grandfather Abdul Rashid Khan was a Deputy Inspector General of the Indore state who was awarded the Diler Jung award of the Holkar times.
+Khan's mother is a homemaker, whose father Baldev Singh Charak, a Dogra Rajput, comes from Jammu in Jammu and Kashmir and whose Maratha mother comes from Maharashtra.
 Khan can also speak Marathi, in addition to Hindi and English.
-He has two brothers, Arbaaz Khan and Sohail Khan; and two sisters, Alvira Khan Agnihotri, who is married to actor/director Atul Agnihotri, and an adopted sister Arpita.
+He has two brothers, Arbaaz Khan and Sohail Khan; and two sisters, Alvira Khan Agnihotri, who is married to actor-director Atul Agnihotri, and an adopted sister Arpita, who is married to actor Aayush Sharma.

 Salman finished his schooling at St. Stanislaus High School in Bandra, Mumbai, as did his younger brothers Arbaaz and Sohail.
 Previously, he studied at The Scindia School in Gwalior for a few years along with his younger brother Arbaaz.
 He attended St. Xavier's College in Mumbai but dropped out.

 Career

-1989–93: Debut and breakthrough
+1988–1993: Debut and breakthrough

-Khan made his acting debut with the 1988 film Biwi Ho To Aisi, which saw him play a supporting role.
-He played lead role in Sooraj R. Barjatya's romantic family drama Maine Pyar Kiya (1989), which become one of the highest-grossing Indian films at the time.
-It earned him his first nomination for the Best Actor at Filmfare along with a nomination for Best Male Debut.
-Maine Pyar Kiya was dubbed in English as When Love Calls, in Spanish as Te Amo, and in Telugu as Prema Paavuraalu.
+Salman Khan made his on-screen debut in 1988 with a supporting role in the successful film Biwi Ho To Aisi, which had Rekha in the lead role.
+The following year, he played the main lead in Sooraj Barjatya's romantic musical Maine Pyar Kiya opposite Bhagyashree.
+The film backed up with chartbuster music went on to become an All Time Blockbuster at the box office and made Khan a star.
+It also won him Filmfare Award for Best Male Debut.

-In 1990 one film released starring Khan Baaghi, a box office success, followed by three moderately successful films in 1991, Patthar Ke Phool, Sanam Bewafa, Love and Kurbaan.
-The same year, Khan went on to co-star with Sanjay Dutt and Madhuri Dixit for the romantic drama Saajan.

-In 1992, he appeared in Suryavanshi, Jaagruti, Nishchaiy and Ek Ladka Ek Ladki.
-The year was not a successful year for him as all four films failed at the box office.

-1994–2009: Hum Aapke Hain Koun..! and other films
+He began the new decade with Deepak Shivdasani's action drama film Baaghi: A Rebel for Love (1990), which he also wrote.
+Baaghi opened to positive critical reception and was a box office hit.
+Khan's dream run continued in 1991 with two of his films, Sanam Bewafa and Saajan emerging blockbusters and their soundtracks proving to be two of the best-selling Hindi film albums of that year.
+His other releases of the year, Kurbaan and Patthar Ke Phool also performed well commercially and proved to be major commercial successes.
+Khan followed it with a downturn as all of his films for the next two years, including biggies Jaagruti (1992) and Chandra Mukhi (1993) were critical and commercial failures.